Xu1979/CT-Image-Denoising-for-Rock-Core-Samples/README.md

 | Ring artifact correction (RHC) | Traditional | `traditional_denoising_pipeline.py` |
 | K-means-assisted beam hardening correction (BHC) | Traditional | `traditional_denoising_pipeline.py` |

+> **Hybrid Swin Transformer** is a custom architecture combining a pretrained Swin Transformer encoder (`swin_base_patch4_window7_224`) with a lightweight CNN decoder.
+It is distinct from the original SwinUNet (Cao et al., 2021), which uses a pure Transformer for both encoder and decoder.

 ## Requirements

 - Python 3.9+